Teshima Art Museum

 Situated in Japan’s Seto Inland Sea lies Teshima Art Museum, an inventively designed building by architect Ryue Nishizawa in collaboration with artist Rei Naito.
 An unexpected pairing for a museum concept, Nishizawa and Naito have created a destination which conveys perfect harmony; of aesthetics, philosophy and feeling.

 Seamlessly designed into its landscape, Ryue Nishizawa’s design for the museum is made of a freestanding concrete shell which houses only a single artwork by Naito, titled Matrix.
+Both architecture and art are in harmony with one another.
 Through pinholes in the floor, beads of water magically percolate, and due to the buildings sloping design, flow and form translucent puddles.
 Naturally a continuous dance is made by the water, creating a meditative state for any visitor mesmerised by the sight.

 Naito’s site-specific artwork is modest yet powerful, engaging and wondrous.
 It could only be made possible due to Nishizawa’s design, manipulating the water to allow it form in such a way.
 The building – which could be described as an artistic sculpture in itself – is formed by 25cm thick concrete 60 metres wide, resembling a white pod shell.
 There are no pillars here, the buildings design is freestanding ingeniously imagined by Nishizawa.